Sumankumar16/rule-engine/README.md

 Based on problem statement a rule can be created on value_type and it also says there can be three type of value : "Datetime", "Integer", "String".

-Hence there are bassically total eight types of rules are possible.
+Hence there are bassically eight types of rules possible(avoiding few cases).
 ```

 ### Possible rules for value_type Integer: